OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 ---

 ## Introduction
-This is a tutorial meant to cover from signup to downloads of Cancer data at the Cancer Genome Collaboratory.
+This is a tutorial meant to cover the steps required to get from signup to downloading of Cancer data at the Cancer Genome Collaboratory.
 Cancer researchers looking to perform analysis at the Collaboratory will need to do a number of things before they can start their analysis.
 I will walk you through each step to help get you on your way!

 ## Prerequisites
 * [Obtain DACO approval.](http://icgc.org/daco) This is a Collaboratory prerequisite and all users of the Collaboratory must have DACO approval.
 DACO handles requests from scientists for access to controlled data from the International Cancer Genome Consortium (ICGC).